 Tis the season!
 Enjoy your apples as homemade caramel apples.
 While I swear by cooking the caramel to 235°F (113°C) for this particular caramel recipe, cooking the caramel closer to 240°F (116°C) will help the caramel stick to the apple better for the caramel apples.
 Anywhere between the two is the Soft Ball Stage, perfect for apple coating.

-These pumpkin cupcakes have been the most popular recipe on my site this season.
-And for very good reason, too.
+These pumpkin cupcakes have been the most popular recipe this season.
 They’re super moist, soft, and perfectly spiced.
 How about a version suitable for breakfast?
 Try my simply pumpkin muffins instead.

 You Will Also Love: